cocos/cocos-docs/en/scripting/events.md

 ## Launch event

 We can launch an event using two ways: `emit` and `dispatchEvent`.
 The difference between these two is that the latter can do the event delivery.

-Let's get to know the `emit` event through a simple example：
+Let's get to know the `emit` event through a simple example:

 ```javascript
 cc.Class({